Kieran-Tahir/form-validation/README.md

 ### Step 3

 - Create a button that calls the validate function when clicked.
-- If the input is not valid then display 'This input is invalid'
+- If all inputs are valid then display another button that says 'Sign Up!'

 ### Step 4